danluke2/software_defined_customization/experiment_scripts/README.md

 ## Challenge/Response prototype:

+Purpose: This demonstrates the ability to alter customization modules to include security code prior to building the modules.
+Once deployed, the server can challenge the module based on the added code.

 NOTE: The script assumes NCO and DCA are on same machine, but this is not a strict requirement and can be adapted to have them be different machines